 Factual employees enjoy a flexible Personal Time Off policy as time away from work is important to achieving work-life balance and we believe in supporting a culture of trust and responsibility.

 We’re headquartered in beautiful, sunny Los Angeles.
 We also have great offices in Chicago, London, New York City, and San Francisco.

 We offer our full-time employees a diverse platform of medical, dental, and vision options, along with a 401k plan, flexible spending and dependent care accounts, life insurance, and discount programs.

 Take a break and do some lunchtime yoga or afternoon pilates in the office.
 Factual brings in weekly instructors and offers discounted memberships to local gyms.
 We also provide organic fruit and healthy snacks in our kitchen.

 Aside from wrangling with data, we enjoy pool and ping pong tournaments, piles of board games for board game night, a kitchen full of meals and snacks, catered lunch on Fridays, and 360° views of LA from the Hollywood sign to the Pacific ocean.
-Our New York, San Francisco, and Shanghai offices each have their own local flavor.
+Our Chicago, London, New York, and San Francisco offices each have their own local flavor.
 We are active in the local community and frequently host technology meetups at our offices.